ManlyMarco/KK-HF_Patch/README.md

 2. You need to copy all of these folders and files into your game's install directory (you should see our own abdata folder and other files similar to what's in the DLC).
 Replace files when asked.
 3. Install HF Patch, even if you already have it installed.
 If you have Koikatsu Party then do not install the Darkness and EmotionCreators preorder bonuses - they don't work properly.
 You will get some of the clothes, but it's just not worth it (and both of these DLC can't be legally purchased anyways, so the point is moot).
+DLCs for Koikatsu Sunshine and EmotionCreators will **not** work with Koikatsu, trying to install them is likely to break your game (you might need to fully reinstall the game to fix it afterwards).

 ### Solutions to common issues with the patch
 - If after installing the patch you have issues running the game, restart your PC and try to install the patch again with default settings.